+6.2 Receivables 2019 \$'000 2018 \$'000

+Current

+Receivables - -

-6.2 Receivables 2020 \$'000 2019 \$'000 Current GST input tax recoverable Total current receivables 40
+GST input tax recoverable 40 50

+Total current receivables 40 50

 Receivables arise in the normal course of selling goods and services to other government agencies and to the public.
 Receivables are normally settled within 30 days after the issue of an invoice or the goods/services have been provided under a contractual arrangement.
+Receivables, prepayments and accrued revenues are non-interest bearing.
+Receivables are held with the objective of collecting the contractual cash flows and they are measured at amortised cost.